-The Company Secretarial team, in conjunction with the Chair, also undertakes an annual effectiveness review of the Board and its Committees, and facilitates a review of the performance of the directors on an individual basis.
+The Company Secretarial team, in conjunction with the Chair, also undertakes a periodic effectiveness review of the Board and its Committees, and facilitates an annual review of the performance of the directors on an individual basis.
 A Board Performance Review is also conducted by an external independent source at regular intervals, generally every three years.